MrAlbot/wtx-challenge/Readme.md

 # 3. Output
   The answers will be written to the project folder CSV.
-  There you will find 2 CSV files, one for each step: port_info.csv, trades_qa
+  There you will find 5 CSV files, one for each step: port_info.csv, ports_with_latlon.csv, port_info_final.csv, trades_qa.csv
+  The last script outputs the queries in the logs.

 # 4. Steps
   ### 4.1 Port Data Collection & Research